OP-TEE/optee_docs/building/devices/qemu.rst

   $ repo sync
   $ cd build
   $ make toolchains
+  # Note that if you wish to debug optee-os or a TA, you should disable ASLR
+  # with flag "CFG_CORE_ASLR=n"
   $ make run

 All other things (networking, GDB etc) in the v7 section above is also